m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 Create your own string of settings and save it somewhere or create a .cfg file in the /home/steam/reflex directory.

 ### Start the server
+The line break with " is important !
 ```
 screen -S screen_session_name -X stuff "cd /home/steam/reflex/ && wineconsole reflexded.exe launch_setting_string
 "

 ```

 Using the example in this guide :